Chemical and optical control of chiral-domain dynamics in 1T-TaS$_2$

-To elucidate the microscopic mechanism underlying this photoinduced chiral domain switching, we examine the evolution of the superlattice peak profiles.
-Exploiting the momentum-resolving capability of our two-dimensional detector, we extract the peak widths along the in-plane ($\sigma_{\mathrm{in}}$) and out-of-plane ($\sigma_{\mathrm{out}}$) directions by Gaussian fitting at different pump–probe delays.
-This enables real-time tracking of the corresponding correlation lengths, $\xi_{\mathrm{in}} \propto 1/\sigma_{\mathrm{in}}$ and $\xi_{\mathrm{out}} \propto 1/\sigma_{\mathrm{out}}$.
-As shown in Fig.~\ref{fig3}c, photoexcitation above $F_{\mathrm{th}}$ reduces the out-of-plane correlation length for both $\alpha$ and $\beta$ domains, with a slightly weaker suppression for the $\beta$ domain.
-This behavior is consistent with partial screening of interlayer electronic correlations by photoexcited carriers, which weakens the CDW coherence along the $c$ axis.
-In stark contrast, the in-plane correlations exhibit a strongly asymmetric response above $F_{\mathrm{th}}$ (Fig.~\ref{fig3}b): $\xi_{\mathrm{in}}^{(\alpha)}$ decreases, whereas $\xi_{\mathrm{in}}^{(\beta)}$ increases markedly.
-The enhancement of $\xi_{\mathrm{in}}^{(\beta)}$ becomes prominent once the pump fluence exceeds the threshold and continues to grow throughout the measured time window up to 10~ns, indicating that the chiral domain switching is accompanied by a long-lived in-plane reorganization.
-Together, these observations reveal a domain restructuring process with pronounced dimensional selectivity: while photoexcitation uniformly suppresses interlayer coherence, it simultaneously fragments the in-plane dominant $\alpha$ domains and promotes the growth of $\beta$-domain correlations.
-This behaviour is consistent with a redistribution of spectral weight from disrupted $\alpha$ domain to neighboring $\beta$ domain.
+The momentum-resolved peak profiles reveal a pronounced anisotropy in this response.
+Gaussian fits yield the in-plane and out-of-plane widths, $\sigma_{\mathrm{in}}$ and $\sigma_{\mathrm{out}}$, whose inverses track the corresponding correlation lengths.
+Above $F_{\mathrm{th}}$, the out-of-plane correlation lengths of both domains decrease, with a slightly weaker reduction for the $\beta$ domain (Fig.~\ref{fig3}(c)), consistent with photoinduced screening of interlayer correlations.
+In contrast, the in-plane correlations evolve oppositely (Fig.~\ref{fig3}(b)): $\xi_{\mathrm{in}}^{(\alpha)}$ decreases, whereas $\xi_{\mathrm{in}}^{(\beta)}$ increases and remains enhanced for up to 10~ns.
+Thus, photoexcitation weakens interlayer coherence in both domains while fragmenting the dominant $\alpha$ domains and promoting the in-plane growth of $\beta$-domain correlations.
+This anisotropic evolution is consistent with a long-lived redistribution of chiral order from the dominant toward the minority domain.